SquidTheSid/Age-Of-Empires-3-Rebalance-Mod/README.md

 sure to view the readme first.
 Click "Install Mod" to copy over files, and if you're done, click "Remove Mod" to go back to RE.

+NOTE: The Installer requires an updated version of Java on your system to work.
+This program was built with OpenJDK 14.
+If you don't have Java installed, go to oracle.com/java

 <b><i>MANUAL:</i></b>

 copy the /bin/data folder to your Age of Empires 3's program files directory.